CentauriSoldier/LuaEx/README.md

 #### Principle of Least Astonishment
 In developing **LuaEx**, I strive to take full advantage of the flexibility of the Lua language while still adhering to the [Principle of Least Astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).

 The only *limited* exceptions made are for new features (*whose developments are generally permitted exclusively by Lua*) not otherwise found in other OOP languages.
+Simply put, things are intended to be intuitive.

+#### User Feedback
+While I develop LuaEx for my own projects, it's also designed to be used by others.
+For my their benefit and my own, I take user feedback seriously and address and appreciate submitted issues and pull requests.

+## 🅲🅾🅼🅿🅰🆃🅸🅱🅸🅻🅸🆃🆈 ❤
+**LuaEx** is designed for **Lua 5.3**; however, I will make every possible effort to make it backward compatible with the latest version of **Lua 5.1**.
+To that end, if you're using **Lua 5.1** and come across a bug that appears specific to that version, please submit a issue and I'll address it.

 ## 🆁🅴🆂🅾🆄🆁🅲🅴🆂 ⚒
 - Logo: https://cooltext.com/